 Are you ready to buy a second home in Northern Michigan?
 Be it a vacation home, an investment property, or a new house, buying a second home can be difficult to finance.
 Lenders see a second home mortgage as a higher risk and they may be more wary about approving a loan.
 Many buyers shy away from investing in a new home in fear that they won't be able to get a mortgage on a second property.
 Don't worry, with this guide, finding and financing your property can be a smooth process.
+(Click here to see all Northern Michigan Waterfront Lifestyle Homes for Sale)

 Control Your Debt

 One of the most important things you can do when buying a second home is to make sure your debt is controlled.
 Your lender should have a detailed report of all loans, mortgages and monthly bills that take away from your monthly income.
 Seeing an outlined copy of your expenditures will help the lender feel less at risk.
 Also, it's recommended that at least 60% of your monthly earnings are available for this second home.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 Save, Save, Save